 Have you ever wondered if the world’s famous companies would be so successful if their corporate colors were different?
 Just imagine McDonald’s with a black logo or Facebook’s logo in red.
 Do you think these little things are irrelevant?
 Studies show the opposite.

-Web developers and designers who constantly interact with websites and regularly perform testing of Landing Pages know how much a color can influence a potential client’s decision.
+Web developers and designers who constantly interact with websites and regularly perform testing of high converting Landing Pages know how much a color can influence a potential client’s decision.
 Colors evoke emotions, subconscious reactions and can influence decision-making.

 According to a Kissmetrics study, color advertising is viewed 42% more often than black and white.
 An impressive figure shows that ignoring the psychology of color in marketing campaigns is not the best solution.
 Knowing how to use color elements correctly, can greatly increase conversions at different stages of the funnel.